COMSOC-Community/comsoc-website/docs/index.md

 algorithmic game theory.
 Can we avoid voters acting strategically?
 Does this depend on the ifnormation voyers have access to?
 Does it depend on their computational abilities?

+<span class="interdisciplinary-header lettrine">Thinking<br>Logically</span>
+Logic has long been used to formally specify the behaviour of computer systems, so as to allow for the automatic verification of certain desirable properties of such systems.
+Can we use logic in a similart fashion to also verify the adequate behaviour of "social procedures" such as voting rules?
+Relatedly, logic is at the core of attempts to automate the derivation of proofs in several branches of mathematics.
+Can this methodology be applied to open problems in social choice theory as well?

+<span class="interdisciplinary-header lettrine">Machine<br>Learning</span>
+There are also a intriguing open questions at the interface of social choice theory with machine learning.
+Also here, the exchange of ideas can go in both directions.
+Can we learn a good voting rules from data on collective decisions taken in specific situations?
+Vice versa, can we use the axiomatic method of social choice theory to improve machine learning algorithms that are required to adhere to certain ethical standards?

 <span class="interdisciplinary-header lettrine">Experimental<br>Assessment</span>
 The formal models we study in social choice theory are intended to to represent real-life processes.